 Conveniently located in downtown Jackson, approximately 30 min west of the Dental School, Dr. Padbury’s office is equipped with one wall-mounted Zeiss Pico microscope for performing routine periodontal and implant related procedures.
 Dr. Chan practices in Dr. Padbury’s office on Thursdays.
 Fellows will have an opportunity to observe microsurgeries in this office as part of the training requirements.

-Seven Lake Periodontics
+Seven Lakes Periodontics

 Located 40 min north of Ann Arbor, this is where Dr. Velasquez practices microsurgeries on a daily basis.
-This office is quipped with 2 wall-mounted Zeiss Pico microscope.
+This office is equipped with 2 wall-mounted Zeiss Pico microscope.
 Fellows will have an opportunity to observe microsurgeries in this office as part of the training requirements.

 Our clinical strengths are to apply operating microscope to daily periodontal and implant therapy, including socket augmentation, sinus augmentation, guided tissue regeneration, guided bone regeneration and periodontal plastic surgery, etc. Enhanced magnification and illumination allow for a minimally invasive and precise surgical approach.
 Under microscopy, surgical incision, soft and hard tissue management and suturing can be executed perfectly.
 Detailed surgical skills translate into higher predictability, better clinical outcomes and reduced patient morbidity.